Notes on dictionaries and textbooks I've used.

 Appendix A: JLPT Exam Codes

-The codes N5, N4, ... are used above to indicate the minimum proficiency level at which a text becomes useful.
+The codes N5, N4, ... are used above to indicate the minimum proficiency level in my judgment at which a text becomes useful.
 Texts useful to absolute beginners have no code.

 Appendix B: Japanese Dictionary Types

 A dictionary with English headwords.
 The entries contain Japanese glosses for the headword.
 The Japanese words should be written in kanji according to standard usage, but if the dictionary is aimed at users with limited skill in Japanese, furigana can be provided as ruby text.

 和英辞典 (waei ziten) Japanese-English Dictionary

 A dictionary with Japanese headwords written in kana.
 If the word is normally written with kanji, this spelling follows inside lenticular brackets.
 The entries contain English glosses for the headword.